Treefrog/Handbook/Manual/bounties.md

 > If you need extra cash, Treefrog will try and help you.

 <i>Everyone needs a little cash now and then.
-Ideally, we have enough extra revenue to afford to have you do out-of-phase projects that benefit Treefrog using your skills, instead of you getting a 2nd job to stay alive.</i>
+Ideally, we have enough extra revenue to afford to have you do out-of-phase projects that benefit Treefrog using your skills, instead of you getting a second job to stay alive.</i>

 Treefrog allows for after-hours work to be done by Frogs in order to collect rewards.
 These bounties are subject to change.